Attraction of the Week: The Santa Monica Pier

 Other recommended activities in Santa Monica

 Third Street Promenade – Third Street is a beautiful area to dine and shop.
-There’s plenty to do here including both chain and individual restaurants, a movie theater, and lots of shopping.
+There’s plenty of attractions here including both chain and local restaurants, a movie theater, and lots of shopping.

 Hiking in the Santa Monica Mountains – The beautiful Los Liones Canyon trail is just a short drive away from the beach.
 This easy 1.5 mile out-and-back hike features breathtaking views of Santa Monica Bay and great views of the L.A. skyline.